Chichester Psalms: Music

 The Psalms, and the first movement in particular, are noted for the difficulty they pose for the performers.
 For example, the opening is difficult for the tenors, owing to the unusually wide vocal range, rhythmic complexity, and the consistent presence of strange and difficult-to-maintain parallel 7ths between the tenor and bass parts.
 The interval of a seventh figures prominently throughout the piece because of its numerological importance in the Judeo-Christian tradition; the first movement is written in the unusual 7/4 meter.

 Chichester Psalms significantly features the harp; the full orchestral version requires two intricate harp parts.
 Bernstein completed the harp parts before composing the accompanying orchestral and choral parts, thus granting the harpists a pivotal role in realizing the music.
 In rehearsals, he is noted to have requested that the harpists play through the piece before the rest of the orchestra to emphasize the importance of the harps' role.

-Recordings
+Publication and recordings

+Chichester Psalms was published in 1965 by Boosey & Hawkes.

+Chichester Psalms was recorded in the 1970s by the Choir of King's College, Cambridge, in the version with only three instrumentalists.
+It was conducted by Philip Ledger with James Bowman as the countertenor soloist.
+The instrumentalists were David Corkhill (percussion), Osian Ellis (harp) and James Lancelot (organ).

-Chichester Psalms was recorded in 1986 conducted by Richard Hickox.
-With Bernstein's approval, the solo part was sung by Aled Jones, then a treble.
+When Richard Hickox recorded the work in the 1980s, the composer gave his approval for the solo part to be sung by Aled Jones, then a treble.

 A 2003 recording was performed by Thomas Kelly (treble) and the Bournemouth Symphony Chorus and Orchestra, conducted by Marin Alsop.

+In 2018 another recording by the Choir of King's College, Cambridge was released, this time conducted by Stephen Cleobury with George Hill as the treble soloist.